Leading and managing remote teams to work effectively

 - Establish strong procedures around communication– phone, e-mail, and video conferencing etiquette and corporate guidelines for sending and replying to email and phone calls.
 Establish how you will schedule meetings and who needs to attend.

 - Determine how work will be managed and information shared, reviewed, and modified (develop a change control procedure).

 - Vary the time of meetings so that no one group or individual is consistently having to meet after hours.

 - Can’t meet face-to-face?
-Then try distributing photos of team members on a communication list, or attached to their chat identity so that team members will be able to relate to each other personally.
+Try distributing photos of team members on a communication list, or attached to their chat identity so that team members will be able to relate to each other personally.

-- Put multilingual people in key positions to bridge the language barriers, and make sure the team members know who they are.
+- Put multilingual people in key positions to bridge the language barriers.

 - Encourage social interactions between remote teams.

 - Test video conferencing equipment thoroughly before each and every meeting.

 - Have someone make introductions at the beginning of the meeting and include what their responsibilities to the team are.

 - Make sure everyone participates.